signalogic/SigSRF_SDK/README.md

 <a name="SDKDownload"></a>
 # SDK Download

-There are two (2) options for SigSRF SDK download (i) RAR package and install script or (ii) or Docker container.
+There are two (2) options for EdgeStream and SigSRF SDK download (i) RAR package and install script or (ii) or Docker container.
 The SDK contains:

-   1) A limited eval / reference version of SigSRF libraries and applications, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+   1) A limited eval / reference version of SigSRF libraries and EdgeStream applications, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
 For notes on reference application limits, see [Run Notes](#user-content-RunNotes) below.

    2) Makefiles and C/C++ source code for &nbsp;&nbsp;&nbsp;&nbsp;<ul>